stefanhiemer/topoptlab/monolithic_codes/README.md

 - insertion of plt.pause() as otherwise the figure appears only at the end
 - deletion of unnecessary uses of tuples, indices, etc. pp.
 - construct fixed bc without use of union to make it a little more efficient
+- for constructing indices of stiffness matrix exchange Kronecker product with repeat() and tile().
+I guess it is faster (did not check), but more importantly more clear in its meaning.

 topopt_cholmod.py